CHeRP includes general pediatricians, pediatrics specialists, epidemiologists, social scientists and

 Mikaela Batista, MA Administrative Specialist

 Mikaela Batista is an Administrative Specialist in the Department of Population Medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute.
-She provides administrative support for Professors Alison Galbraith, Katherine Yih, and the CHeRP and PROMoTeR divisions.
+She provides administrative support for Professors Alison Galbraith, Katherine Yih, Joanne Sordillo, and Pamela McMahon.
 Her other responsibilities include designing presentation support and materials for the department.
 Ms. Batista graduated from Stony Brook University and received her MA in Art History with a concentration in the artistic contributions of women in Ancient Greece.